Pacific Islands Video Series: Navigating How We Care for Our Ocean

 Hōkūokahalelani “Hōkū” Pihana discusses with a colleague how she helps her haumana (students) understand and learn about ocean and reef health through her marine stewardship program, Nā Waʻa Mauō.
 It allows her to teach ocean science through traditional Hawaiian means on waʻa (Hawaiian paddling canoes).
 Photo: Philamer Felicitas/NOAA

-Through her work with Nā Waʻa Mauō, Hōkū merges indigenous knowledge with marine science, fostering self-love and community among participants.
+Through her work with Nā Waʻa Mauō, Hōkū merges Indigenous knowledge with marine science, fostering self-love and community among participants.
 “Mālama ʻāina—caring for the land—also means caring for ourselves,” she explains, linking personal well-being with environmental stewardship.
 Hōkū’s dedication to preserving cultural practices is evident in her role at the Mokupāpapa Discovery Center located in Hilo, where she educates others about the significance of Papahānaumokuākea.
 Her hope for the future is strong: a vibrant ocean that nurtures both cultural identity and community health.

 The voices of Lucy, Cindy, and Hōkū remind us of the ocean’s vital role in Hawaiian culture and community well-being.
 As they navigate the challenges of modern life, they draw strength from their cultural heritage, emphasizing the need for collective care and Aloha.
 Their stories inspire us to reflect on our own connections to the ocean and the responsibility we share in preserving it for future generations.
 In the words of Lucy, “Let’s anchor ourselves in our roots while navigating the tides of change.”